michaelpetersubc/mapinator/workathon/README.md

 1. Look through the web search tab and try to find information relating to the candidate.
 Some examples of common resources include applicants’ personal websites, LinkedIn profiles, academic CVs, or profiles of applicants posted on organisational websites.
 When using resources, it is crucial to **verify** the applicant’s identity, to ensure that both the graduation year (if available) and degree-granting institution match up with the data recorded in EJM.
 This is because applicants often have the same names, including both first and last.
 It is better to not record data than to record incorrect outcomes.
 2. Once you have found an outcome and verified that the data belongs to the applicant, record it in EJM.
 Click on the “Add an outcome” button.
 ![](images/addoutcome_1.png)
-**Note:** For the purposes of this example, the applicant currently works at Harvard University as an Assistant Professor.
 3. Once you click on the “Add an outcome” button, you should arrive at a prompt for you to type in the university which hired the applicant.
 Start typing in the university name, and the correct institution should appear.
 Example:
 ![](images/addoutcome_2.png)
 4. Click on the correct institution, and then “Continue.”